 What's new for 2025?

-The next edition of London Edinburgh London takes place 3 August 2025 and we are really excited about our plans for the event.
-We've worked hard to bring you glorious new roads, new controls and some extra support along the road that we think you will love.
-So what's new for 2025?
+The next edition of London Edinburgh London starts on Sunday 3 August 2025 and we are really excited about our plans for the event.
+We've worked hard to bring you glorious new roads, new controls and some extra support along the way that we think you will love.

 New roads